2018 Colchester Borough Council election

-Elections to Colchester Borough Council took place on 3 May 2018.
+The 2018 Colchester Borough Council election took place on 3 May 2018 to elect members to Colchester Borough Council in Essex, England.
 Seventeen members of the council - one-third of the whole — were elected, one from each of the seventeen wards.
 It was the first standard election to take place following comprehensive boundary changes in 2016.
 This set of seats was last up for election in 2016, with the third-placed elected candidates being up for election in 2018.

 Summary

 The four main parties put up a full slate of candidates, and Independents stood in eight wards.